rolling-scopes/rsschool-app/docs/features/cross-check-scheduling.md

   - **distributed** - task has been distributed for Cross-Check, the Cross-Check deadline has not yet arrived
   - **completed** - Cross-Check deadline has ended, the cross-check of the task has been completed
 - `crossCheckEndDate` - datestring with planned Cross-Check deadline date

+NB!
+For switching between dev and prod hosts there's `RSSCHOOL_USE_PROD_HOST` environment variable in `nestjs` `.env` file.
+Don't forget to set it `true` if you want to use this feature on production.